zduguid/dvl-nav/README.md

 <!-----------------------------------------------
 Most Recent Changes:
-- added new class PathfinderUtils to help with water column processing (motivation for this was the shear propagation method)
-    + TODO need to be weary of recursion limit errors for long dives
-    + TODO not currently averaging

 Changes Before Commit:

+Future TODOs
+- add ReadMe documentation on the PathfinderUtils classes
 - add UTM conversion function to pathfinder class? or keep in notebook?

-Future TODOs
 - implement SlocumScienceController
 - add a "glider" file that has bias parameter information
 - add more constructor methods ("from_csv", "from_frames", "from_directory")